 The purpose of this clinical and medical controlled document policy is to describe the requirements for compensation to investigators for work associated with the conduct of Pfizer-sponsored studies.

 This policy applies to:

-- Compensation to investigators and/or their institutions for all new and ongoing Pfizer-sponsored studies.
+- Compensation to investigators for Pfizer-sponsored studies.

 This policy does not apply to:

 - Clinical and research collaboration governed by Clinical and Research Collaborations.